Program for Thursday May 08, 2025

 Fellows Representative: Evgenia Granina, MD

 The mission of this SIG is to assemble clinicians and investigators interested in improving the care of older adults with cancer.
-Activities range from disseminating the latest evidence in geriatric oncology, collaborating on research studies and clinical innovations, and discussing the integration of geriatrics into local oncology practices.
-A fundamental goal of this group is to find ways to more widely implement newly adapted treatment guidelines created in conjunction with the American Society of Clinical Oncology (ASCO) and the Cancer and Aging Research Group (CARG).
+Activities range from disseminating the latest evidence in geriatric oncology, collaborating on research studies and clinical innovations, and discussing the integration of geriatrics into oncology care.
+A fundamental goal of this group is to find ways to more widely implement treatment guidelines that recommend geriatric assessments in older adults with cancer.